Overview

-Haiku Hands is a band and art collective primarily based out of Melbourne and Sydney.
-‘Haiku’, represents their “lyrical interests, distilled ideas and imagery”
+Haiku Hands is a band and art collective primarily based in Melbourne and Sydney.
+‘Haiku’ represents their “lyrical interests, distilled ideas and imagery” and ‘hands’ is "the collaborative nature of our projects”.
+They utilise lighthearted, addictive, spunky and varied beats.

 Stylescapes